-Please note COBE 404 – Advanced Topics in Cognitive Behaviour Therapy is not offered in 2019 or 2020.
-It is expected to be offered again in 2021.
+Please note COBE 404 – Advanced Topics in Cognitive Behaviour Therapy will not be offered in 2022.
+Expected to be offered again in 2024.

 - COBE 404 – Advanced Topics in Cognitive Behaviour Therapy - This paper is a component of the Postgrad Diploma endorsed in CBT Qualification.

 - REHX 714 Personal and Psychological Factors in Rehabilitation - Part of the Postgraduate Diploma in Rehabilitation

 The following section is about the Department of Psychological Medicine contribution to the University of Otago medical degree.